Monad Testnet Faucet

 • Automated abuse or spam activity may result in restriction

-What is Monad Faucet
+What is Monad Testnet Faucet

-How Monad Interaction Works
+How Monad Works in Practice

 How to Get Monad Testnet Tokens